nsoliven/HomeLAB/README.md

 # Personal Home Server Portfolio - My Home Lab

 🖥️ Welcome to my home lab!
-This repository showcases the configuration and tools I use to manage my personal home server.
-It's been a playground for learning and experimenting with various technologies.
+This repository showcases the configuration and tools I use to manage my personal home server, as well as a couple of **guides** that I created that may help others!

 ## 📝 About My Home Lab